breatheco-de/jwt-authentication-with-flask-react/README.md

 2. The React.js application (probably using the React Router library) will detect the route `/signup` and match with its corresponding React.js page component that will take care of rendering the signup HTML.

-3. The user picks and writes an email and password and clicks submit.
+3. The user picks and writes an email and password and clicks `submit`.

-4. The React.js page is listening to the onSubmit event, it gets triggered and the handleSubmit function fetches the email and password to the backend Pthon Flask API, probably doing a `POST /token` request with the email and password on the body payload.
+4. The React.js page is listening to the onSubmit event, it gets triggered and the `handleSubmit` function fetches the email and password to the backend Python Flask API, probably doing a `POST /token` request with the email and password on the body payload.

 ### User login (start session)